 Garden Design: Creating a Base Plan

 Creating a base plan for a plan-view design of your garden may not be the most exciting part of the process, but it is an all-important one!
-This in-person class will present and allow practice in how and what to measure for a new garden or multiple gardens before translating the information into a scaled drawing.
-During this stage, students will begin developing a design key and practice drafting skills.
-A scaled base-plan will be necessary to properly pursue further design stages and enable the designer to practice sketching with trace paper and explore ideas.
-Upon registration, students will receive a list of supplies needed to pursue their own design project and to have ready for this class.
+This in-person class will combine presentation and practice on how and what to measure for a new garden or multiple gardens and how to translate it into a scaled drawing.
+Students will begin developing a design key and practice drafting skills.
+This scaled base plan will be necessary to pursue further design stages and enable the designer to practice sketching with trace paper and explore ideas.
+Upon registration, students will receive a list of supplies.

 Irene Brady Barber pursues her passion for connecting people to plants as a horticulturist, landscape designer, and Registered Horticultural Therapist, and manages the Adult Education Program and the Horticultural Therapy Program for Coastal Maine Botanical Gardens in Boothbay, Maine.
 Upon completing degrees in human behavior and plant and soil sciences in 2007, Irene began designing landscapes professionally for clients in her business, Greenscapes Design, LLC.
 A lifetime student, Irene appreciates learning from people and nature as well as research’s endless discoveries.